+SESSION ONE:

-SESSION ONE: Theological Introduction
+Theological Introduction

-[ In preparation for this session, please reread the "Theological Introduction" of the report "Disciples of Christ and Interreligious Engagement" in the appendix.]
+[ In preparation for this session, please reread the "Theological Introduction" of the report "Disciples of Christ and Interreligious Engagement."]

-- 1. Begin with Prayer. - 2.
-Read Bible Reference: Genesis 1:26-27 (2 minutes)
+- I. Begin with Prayer.

+- 2. Read Bible Reference: Genesis 1:26-27 (2 minutes)

-3. Discuss Reflection Questions:
+- 3. Discuss Reflection Questions:

-Awareness of Neighbors - Building community and cultivating relationships are central to Christian faith.
+Awareness of Neighbors-Building community and cultivating relationships are central to Christian faith.
 People who belong to different religious traditions increasingly surround Christians in North America.
 This reality provides a new opportunity for relationships and invites us to understand our connection with others in a fresh way.
 (20 minutes)

-- 1. Describe the religious situation in your local community.
+- I. Describe the religious situation in your local community.
 How many different religious groups are there in your town? - 2.
 Has your church or any church of which you know done something to relate to its neighbors in other faith traditions? - 3.
 What interactions have you personally had with someone of another faith? - 4.
-Do you have more contact with people of other faiths now than you did 10 -20 years ago?
+Do you have more contact with people of other faiths now than you did IO-20 years ago?

-God and Community - As Disciples of Christ, we believe that God loves all creation, that all people are created in God's image and that all people are therefore rightly understood as children of God.
+God and Community-As Disciples of Christ, we believe that God loves all creation, that all people are created in God's image and that all people are therefore rightly understood as children of God.
 (30 minutes)

-- 1. How does understanding God as the creator of all humankind affect your faith? - 2.
+- I. How does understanding God as the creator of all humankind affect your faith? - 2.
 What does this imply for our relationships with or attitudes about our neighbors in other religious traditions? - 3.
-What misguided and harmful stereotypes of other faith traditions have you encountered? - 4.
-How can interreligious engagement overcome stereotypes? - 5.
-What can other faith traditions teach us about the God whom we know in Jesus Christ?
+What misguided and harmful stereotypes of other faith traditions have you encountered?

-6. Are there other statements in the theological introduction that you would like to discuss?

-4. Did you find news of interreligious dialogue going on somewhere in the world this week?
+- 4. How can interreligious engagement overcome stereotypes? - 5.
+What can other faith traditions teach us about the God whom we know in Jesus Christ? - 6.
+Are there other statements in the theological introduction that you would like to discuss? - 4.
+What issues did you discover in the news that relate to interreligious dialogue going on somewhere in the world this week?
 Did you find news of the need for interreligious dialogue somewhere in the world this week?
-(8 minutes)
+(8 minutes) - 5.
+Close with prayer.